We explain the key terminology in relation to our investment approach.

 The total notional outstanding of derivatives was $444 trillion in 2016 (Bank of International Settlement).

-A "trading strategy" is an investment process by which the trader is entering long and/or short positions in markets with the objective to generate long-term positive gains.
-Trading strategies generate returns from exploiting broadly three categories of return drivers: momentum, carry, and value.
+An "investment strategy" is a set of principals and protocols put ion place to achieve specific investment objective.
+In executing an investment strategy, ich the portfolio manager, or trader, is entering long and/or short positions in markets with the objective to generate long-term positive gains.
+Investment strategies in general generate returns from exploiting broadly three categories of return drivers: momentum, carry, and value.
 Each category contains a number of sub-categories and permutations.
-All trading strategies have in common that they make money by selling an asset at a higher price than buying it.
+All investment strategies have in common that they make money by selling an asset at a higher price than buying it.
 Trading strategies can be systematic or discretionary in nature or a mix of both.

 Systematic vs. discretionary